 Frequently Asked Questions About Course Evaluations

-How do I receive a summary print out of my course evaluations?
+I'm an instructor, how do I receive a summary print out of my course evaluations?

 All instructors and department personnel obtain summary reports of course evaluation data via Tableau.
 To access course evaluation reports in Tableau follow the instructions in the Quick start guide.